jduck/asus-cmd/README.md

 Workaround
 ----------
+Eric Sauvageau (@RMerl) recommends firewalling port 9999 off.
+For more information see [his post](http://forums.smallnetbuilder.com/showthread.php?t=21774) on the Small Net Builder forum.

-Disable the *infosvr* service by killing the process after each boot.
-For extra fun/irony, use the exploit to do this.
+Alternatively, disable the *infosvr* service by killing the process after each boot.
+For extra fun/irony, use the exploit to do this:

 ```
 $ ./asus-cmd "killall -9 infosvr"